-The Hungarian Ministry of Interior organised a national launch event to promote the Hungarian version of FRA’s handbook European law relating to asylum, borders and immigration among legal practitioners on 3 October 2014.
+On 18 December in Warsaw, the Polish Ministry of Foreign Affairs in cooperation with the Ministry of Interior hosted a launch event for the Polish version of FRA’s handbook on European law relating to asylum, borders and immigration.

 On 3 December, FRA presented its two new reports on the fundamental rights situation at the EU’s airport and land borders to a session of the European Parliament’s Committee on Civil Liberties, Justice and Home Affairs (LIBE).

 With more than 300 high-level participants, this year’s Fundamental Rights Conference was a timely occasion to discuss fundamental rights challenges in the area of asylum, border and migrant integration.